bbauska/HTML5-webdev/html-basics.md

 <script async src="https://google-analytics.com/analytics.js"></script>
 ```

-**2. Defer:**
+<h4>2.
+Defer:</h4>

-Defer downloads the script file during HTML parsing and will only execute it after the HTML parser has completed.
+Defer downloads the script file during HTML parsing and will only execute it after the
+HTML parser has completed.
 Not all browsers support this.

-**Example:**
+<h4>Example:</h4>

 ```html
 <!--